MadriSec/Prototype/README.md

 # EchoTrace - Java Native Method Reachability Analyzer

-This Prototype is a Java static analysis tool built using the SootUp framework that analyzes Java bytecode to find paths from main methods to native methods.
+This prototype is a Java static analysis tool built using the SootUp framework that analyzes Java bytecode to find paths from main methods to native methods.
 It provides comprehensive dependency analysis and call graph traversal to understand how Java applications interact with native code.

+## Overview

+EchoTrace performs a three-phase analysis:
+1. **Main Method Discovery** - Identifies all `public static void main(String[])` methods in target classes
+2. **Dependency Analysis** - Analyzes dependency JARs and builds a dependency tree
+3. **Call Graph Traversal** - Uses Breadth-First Search (BFS) to find paths from main methods to native methods

 ## Prerequisites